-Staring at the skies above her was nostalgic, reminding her of eons ago when she star-gazed with her lover by her side.
-Now, she looked at the stars alone, but it never dampened her mood and the warm memories it always brought back when she did it.
+Something about the night always fascinated A’Mara.
+The stars above her reminded her of eons ago when she star-gazed with her lover by her side.
+Now, she looked at the stars alone, watching them glisten in the night sky.

-Illaryia was made up of three tiny islands and a peninsula that hung off the coast of North Tayamaya, Celipha.
-It was a nearly-forgotten region, a part of the Sake Tribes, but Illaryia’s history was the root of every single Empire in Ariwa-Ịte.
-Illaryia was the home of the first created-beings.
-It was the first home created by an immortal God who needed a host to contain His Sẹda.
-Though, right now, Illaryia served nothing more than an archipelago of islands notorious for their fishing industry and extremely backward way of living.
+Illaryia was an archipelago of islands hanging off the coast of North Tayamaya.
+It was a nearly forgotten region, a part of the Sake Tribes.
+Yet Illaryia’s history was the root of every Empire in Ariwa-Ịte.
+It was the home of the first created beings.
+Illaryia was the home of an immortal God who needed a host to contain His Sẹda.

-Illaryia managed to remain innocent and untouched from the outside world.
+Illaryia had managed to remain innocent and untouched by the outside world.
 Still her home.
 Still His home.

 A’Mara sat beside Him.
 “I think.”

 “Who did this?”
-He asked, referring to the eloquent paintings that swirled above His head.
+He asked, referring to the eloquent paintings that swirled above Him.

 “My former assistant.”
-Three years ago, A’Mara hired a female named Alian to help her out with the household duties, but the female resigned just a few months ago, preferring to work with Kerria for the simple fact that she had offered her a higher salary.
+A’Mara had hired a female named Alian to help her with household duties some years ago.
+She’d resigned since then, preferring to work with Alian because she’d offered a better salary.

-Alian’s time here was filled with artistic pleasure; the female had taken it upon herself to paint every inch of the palace with murals of flowers.
+Alian’s time here was filled with artistic pleasure; the female took it upon herself to paint every inch of the palace with murals of flowers.